<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 See if the vendor has published any case studies that show off their work with previous clients.
 If any of the case studies highlight companies that are similar to yours in terms of industry, size, or review management goals, this is a great starting point.

-Review management vendors that are experienced in producing results for businesses similar to yours will be well equipped to understand your particular review management needs and deliver personalized solutions.
+Review management vendors who are experienced in producing results for businesses similar to yours will be well-equipped to understand your particular review management needs and deliver personalized solutions.

 That said, the review management motion is largely the same for any local business that benefits from reviews on Google, Facebook and industry-specific sites.
 The strategies will vary somewhat for technology companies or e-commerce companies.